aquasecurity/deployments/enforcers/aqua_enforcer/kubenetes_and_openshift/manifests/README.md

 5. Create secrets manually or download, edit, and apply the secrets yaml file as explained below:

-   * The token secret is mandatory and used to authenticate the Aqua Enforcer over the Aqua Server.
-Pass the following command for authentication:
+   * Pass the following command to create the token secret that authenticates the Aqua Enforcer over the Aqua Server:

     ```SHELL
     $ kubectl create secret generic enforcer-token --from-literal=token=<token_from_server_ui> -n aqua
     ```

-     * Download, edit, and apply secrets manually, using the yaml file, *003_aqua_enforcer_secrets.yaml* to create the token and SSL cert secrets.
+     * Download, edit, and apply secrets yaml file, *003_aqua_enforcer_secrets.yaml* manually to create the token secret.

 6. Deploy Aqua Enforcer as daemonset using the yaml file, *004_aqua_enforcer_daemonset.yaml*.